RoboCupAtHomeJP/AtHome2024/rules/OPL/tu_en.md

 ## Proportion of the objects

-- `Standard object` ｜　Announced: 9　→　Used: 6
+- `Standard objects` ｜　Announced: 9　→　Used: 6
-- `Known object` ｜　Announced: 3　→　Used: 3
+- `Consistent Objects` ｜　Announced: 3　→　Used: 3
 - `Unknown object` ｜　Announced: 0　→　Used: 1
 - `Dummy object` ｜　Announced: 1　→　Used: 1x3